-The facts: Although people with Autism share difficulties in the core areas of social-communication, restricted and repetitive behaviours and sensory processing, every person with Autism is unique and has different abilities and interests.
+Myth Busted: Every person with Autism is unique and has different abilities and interests.
+Each individual with Autism will experience differences in the way they communicate, their sensory needs, and social interaction.
 This is why Autism is called a ‘spectrum disorder’, and why supports should be tailored to the person’s individual needs.

 - Intellectual Disability or Developmental Delays

 - Fragile X Syndrome